You Don’t Need a Million Different Explanations

 Want to get notified about new posts?
 Join the mailing list and follow on X/Twitter.

-Some people think that students need a million different explanations of the same topic until one “clicks” for them.
+One of the most common misconceptions about learning is that students need a million different explanations of the same topic until one “clicks” for them.

 1. your original explanations were not good in a pedagogical sense, or